-Facilities for restraining must be available but restraining equipment may only be used if it does not inflict any pain, suffering or injury on the animals.
-Ropes, belts and tethers must be strong enough to withstand the expected loads and attached in such a way that the animals cannot strangle or injure themselves and can be released quickly.
+Restraining equipment may only be used if it does not inflict any pain, suffering or injury on the animals.
+Ropes, belts and similar equipment must be strong enough to withstand the expected loads and attached in such a way that the animals cannot strangle or injure themselves and can be released quickly.